 Another woman, Milly, comes to clean the Sens’ house.
 She reappears as a major character in another section of the book.

 The third section is the longest, and is the soul of the book.
-Motherless twins are brought up by a father, who dies in a forest fire.
-One brother then leaves home to find work.
-It follows the other brother, Lakshman, as he attempts to eke out a livelihood.
+Motherless twins brought up by a father, who dies in a forest fire.
+One brother leaves home to find work.
+This section follows the other brother, Lakshman, as he attempts to eke out a living.
 He finds a bear cub and keeps it to save it from being killed.
-He calls the bear cub Raju.
-Though Lakshman is cruel to Raju, he is aware of the fact that he is at the mercy of the helpless animal.
-With his brother gone, the responsibilityof feeding his wife and children along with his own family now falls squarely on his shoulders.
+He names it Raju.
+With his brother gone, the responsibility of feeding his wife and children along with his own family now falls squarely on his shoulders.

 The way the bear cub is handled, in an attempt to tame it, is barbaric.
 This, in a country where cows are ‘worshipped’.
-It makes you think who are the ones that are wild and savage.
+It makes you question who is really savage, man or beast?

 They are animals their pain doesn’t last.
 All these animals that live in the wild, in the forest, on the streets, you have never known them to need a doctor, have you?
 They heal quickly, they are strong.
 It’s we, humans, who are weak.

-Lakshman tries to train him to be a performing bear and wanders from place to place living like a nomad, trying to earn money by making Raju perform in front of a crowd.
+Lakshman tries to train Raju to be a performing bear and wanders from place to place living like a nomad, trying to earn money by making him dance.
+Though Lakshman is cruel to Raju, he is aware that he is at the mercy of the ‘helpless’ animal.
 Lakshman depends on Raju; the bear can forage for food and fend for itself.
 It makes you think about freedom, who is actually free.

-The book shows how leaving home and familiar surroundings in search of a better quality of life works out differently for people, and the price they pay for it.
+The book shows how leaving home in search of a better quality of life works out differently for people, and the price they pay for it.
 (Warning – Animal sacrifice is described in this section.)

 Regional expressions used by the author are translated into English.
 Bengali and Hindi words aren’t italicized; I didn’t know the meaning of some of these words.
 It would have been good if a glossary had been provided.

 Milly and Soni meet after many years.
 Milly lives her life as a domestic help in cities while Soni fights for freedom along with other Maoists.
 Who is free and who is oppressed?
-Soni can never be a part of the society again.
-Her future remains uncertain.
-Milly continues to work and send money home.
-At least, she has the possibility of a future.
+This is the question the book asks again and again.

 In the fifth and last section we read the thoughts of a construction worker.
 Toiling hard every day to send money home, his life is uncertain, unsure if he will get work every day.

-Poverty and the despair resulting out of not being able to make ends meet, figuring out where the next meal is going to come from, is shown realistically.
-The unimaginable agony and horror these people live with is delivered in stomach churning prose.
+Poverty and the despair resulting out of not being able to make ends meet, figuring out where the next meal is going to come from; the unimaginable agony and horror he lives with is delivered in stomach churning prose.

-The ending is more chaotic due to the style the final section is written in.
+The ending is more chaotic due to the style it is written in.
 There is a lingering sense of unease and disillusionment as I closed the pages of the book.

 A State of Freedom is bleak but compelling.
 It is the kind of book where the less the reader knows, the richer the reading experience will be.
 The book reveals itself to you in fits and starts.
 The descriptions are haunting but show not tell rule is violated.

-Neel Mukherjee couldn’t possibly have experienced the gamut of experiences mentioned in the book but it feels real, the way it comes off the page oozing realism.
+Neel Mukherjee couldn’t possibly have experienced the gamut of experiences mentioned in the book but the way it comes off the page oozing realism would make you think otherwise.
 He gets the Indian milieu right – the mannerisms, the behaviour and the settings.
-He puts us at the centre of unfolding events, the everyday life of people, we are often so far removed from.
+He puts the working class at the center of unfolding events, the everyday life of people which we are often so far removed from.

-It takes courage to write about one’s own country and put it under a scanner magnifying unsavoury things one would rather not admit the existence of, and then view them with such fierce objectivity.
+It takes courage to write about one’s own country and put it under a scanner , magnifying unsavoury things one would rather not admit the existence of, and then try to view it with such fierce objectivity.
 Perhaps the author can afford to do so because he lives abroad, and is a visitor to his homeland.

 It’s a novel and not not a collection of interlinked short stories.
 A State of Freedom appears to have a fractured narrative but in the end the varying threads are tied into a cohesive unit.